Fa-Moe/DGBD/README.md

 ## Installation

-You can install the development version of DGBD like so:
+Install the development version of DGBD like so:

 ``` r
 devtools::install_github("Fa-Moe/DGBD")